With abundantly curious minds, kids often have a lot of questions for their parents!

 Similar to Cheetos, glitter is an extremely messy and easily transferable substance.
 This makes it the perfect substance to reflect how germs stick to all different kinds of surfaces.
 Not to mention, kids love glitter and will be happy to participate in this creative experiment!

 For step-by-step instructions, here’s a fun video you can follow: Instruction Video

 You can utilize comparisons like these for every part of your explanation.
 Ultimately, it’s important to use what your kids are familiar with to communicate with them — and make it fun!

 Another important aspect of your germ conversation is explaining the outcome to your kids.
 If your child can connect negative experiences they’ve had due to sickness, to germs, they will be more motivated to wash their hands.

-Explain how those times they had to miss a birthday party, not go on a playdate, or stay home from school was ultimately caused by germs.
+Explain how those times they had to miss a birthday party, not go on a playdate, or stay home from school were ultimately caused by germs.
 As much as you can, connect germs to the times they missed out on the fun.

 The last part of your germ education is connecting the dots and offering your child easy steps to prevent the spread of germs.
 With the knowledge that there is something they can do to not get sick, your kid will walk away from the conversation feeling more positive than negative.

 Here are the steps we recommend:

 If you need to brush up on your memory, check out the proper hand-washing practice for kids.